-Cloud Data Centers (CDC) have become an enabling system component for virtualized network operation and Cyber-Physical Systems.
+Cloud Data Centers (CDC) have become an enabling system component for virtualized network operation of Cyber-Physical Systems.
 Their energy consumption for computing and cooling is growing fast and amounts already to about 1.5 % of the global energy consumption.
-The main energy is consumed through computations by servers for processing, data storage, and internal communications.
+The main energy is consumed through computations by servers for processing, data storage, and memory access.
 Cooling is required to protect the microelectronic parts against overheating and outage.
-According to experience, the energy consumption of the electronic parts of a data center amounts typically to about one third of the total energy consumption, expressed by the so-called "Power Usage Effectiveness" (PUE), defined as the fraction of the power consumptions of the whole data center and of the electronic devices only [1].
-By more efficient usage of the electronic parts both, electronic and cooling power consumptions can be reduced simultaneously.
-During the last two decades much efforts have been undertaken on the "greening" of CDCs by dynamic activation/deactivations and sleep mode operations of CDC servers (Server Consolidation), by dynamic load assignments among different server clusters or DCs (Load Balancing) through Virtual Machine (VM) Migrations to under-loaded server groups or CDCs, or by Dynamic Voltage and Frequency Scaling (DVFS) through theoretical studies on operational strategies, performance modeling and optimization, or experimentally by simulation tools or by testbed benchmarks.
-For an overview on main contributions of energy efficiency operation methods we refer to [2-5].
-For studies on DVFS specifically we refer to references [6-10].
+According to experience, the energy consumption of Maggie Mashaly German University in Cairo Cairo, Egypt maggie.ezzat@guc.edu.eg the electronic parts of a data center amounts typically to about one third of the total energy consumption, expressed by the socalled "Power Usage Effectiveness" (PUE), defined as the fraction of the power consumption of the whole data center and of the electronic devices only [1].
+By more efficient usage of the electronic parts both, electronic and cooling power consumptions, can be reduced simultaneously.
+During the last two decades much efforts have been undertaken on the "greening" of CDCs by quite different approaches: 1.
+Optimization of system parameter settings, 2.
+Dynamic activations/deactivations and sleep mode operations of CDC servers (Server Consolidation), 3.
+Dynamic load assignments among different server clusters or DCs (Load Balancing), 4.
+Scheduling methods or Virtual Machine (VM) Migrations to under-loaded server groups of CDCs, or 5.
+Dynamic Voltage and Frequency Scaling (DVFS).
+Methods for analyzing DVFS are theoretical studies on operational strategies, performance modeling and optimization, or experimentally by use of simulation tools or by testbed benchmarks of server clusters or mobile devices.
+For an overview on main contributions of energy efficiency operation methods we refer to [2-3].
+For studies on DVFS specifically we refer to references [4-7].
+For device-specific DVFS operations, testbed and simulation experiments we refer to [8-11].
+To the best knowledge of the authors, no study has been addressing the theoretical relationship between the load and strict SLA restrictions on the task or job level.

 In this paper an analytical performance of a queuing model of the general type GI/G/n is used for the evaluation of a cloud server cluster operating under the DVFS load-dependent strategy, being operated automatically by the cluster operating system to meet either mean values or quantiles of prescribed threshold values on service delays.
 As the dynamic load of cloud data centers may be highly volatile, the operating system has to monitor the load level.
-Load changes could result in frequent changes of V and f and corresponding additional processing and time overhead.
+Load variations could result in frequent changes of V and f and corresponding additional processing and time overhead.
 To reduce such load range changes significantly an automatic control is proposed based on a Finite-State Machine model for the system state (X,Z), where X indicates the actual number of busy cluster servers and Z the actual number of waiting jobs.
 The FSM is based on a two-dimensional hysteresis state transition diagram with SLA-dependent thresholds.